 You can hang out with friends or eat delicious Japanese food at one of the food stands.

-Another great thing is that several facilities will be free of charge during the festival such as:
+Another good reason for visiting the Himeji Yukata Festival is that several facilities will be free of charge during that period:

 - Kokoen Garden

 Also, the Shinki Bus (神姫バス, Himeji City Bus) will cost only half and the shops in the shopping arcade leading from the train station to Himeji Castle will offer a lot of discounts.
 It’s also a great chance to buy a cute yukata for cheap!

 Another great thing about the Himeji Yukata Matsuri is that it’s held near the magnificent Himeji Castle – the most beautiful castle in Japan if you ask me.

 You can take great photos of Japanese people wearing colorful yukata with the castle in the background.
 Unfortunately, it was still undergoing renovation when I took these photos in June 2012 and 2013.
 The renovation lasted until spring 2015.
 You can now enjoy the castle in its full beauty again.

 Japanese summer festivals have a great atmosphere.
 It’s really hard to convey via photos, so I also made a video.

 But honestly, you should experience such an atmosphere yourself!